How to Report Custom Advanced Functions for Local Func¶

 Note:

-The entry function for the algorithm must be `AlgorithmScriptName(data,**kwargs)`
+The entry function of the detection algorithm is fixed as `AlgorithmScriptName(data,**kwargs)`

-`data` is the structure of 'series' inside the data queried by DQL, for example:
+data is the 'series' structure inside the data queried by DQL, with an example structure as follows:

 [